30+ Horror Movies For Beginners — Start Here

 When two American college students go backpacking together in England, they’re attacked by a werewolf—but none of the locals believe them.
 What will happen when the next full moon approaches?
 According to critic Tom Huddleston, An American Werewolf in London is “not just gory but actually frightening, not just funny but clever.”

 Written by Stephen Spielberg and directed by Tobe Hooper (director of The Texas Chainsaw Massacre), it’s no surprise that Poltergeist made it onto the list of classic horror films.
-The movie revolves around a suburban family who are terrorized by evil spirits that go so far as to abduct their young daughter.
-Poltergeist was the highest grossing horror movie of 1982 and is still lauded as one of the best films ever made.
+The movie revolves around a suburban family who is terrorized by evil spirits that go so far as to abduct their young daughter.
+Poltergeist was the highest-grossing horror movie of 1982 and is still lauded as one of the best films ever made.

 This Wes Craven classic brought us the iconic Freddie Krueger—a character most people know even without ever having seen the movie—and Johnny Depp in his film debut.
 A Nightmare on Elm Street is a supernatural slasher film that revolves around the monstrous spirit of a child murderer who invades the dreams of four Ohio teens who just so happen to be the children of the people responsible for his death.
 Even though the film had a limited theatrical release, it was instantly considered a commercial success.